Core Idea

 • Conceptual independence: Concerns operate independently along separate dimensions but must intersect for system functionality

-• Cross-cutting nature: Single concern fragments across multiple unrelated modules rather than being localized (code scattering)
+• Cross-cutting nature: A single concern fragments across multiple unrelated modules (code scattering) rather than being localized

-• Unavoidable coordination: While concerns are independent conceptually, they cannot be eliminated—the system requires their integration
+• Unavoidable coordination: While concerns are conceptually independent, the system requires their integration

-• Non-domain dependencies: Orthogonal coupling typically involves infrastructure or operational concerns separate from core business logic
+• Non-domain dependencies: Typically involves infrastructure or operational concerns separate from core business logic

-• Security: Authentication, authorization, encryption requirements intersecting all service boundaries
+• Security: Authentication, authorization, encryption intersecting all service boundaries

 • Observability: Logging, monitoring, distributed tracing spanning every component